This is the basic introduction to Matlab. Creation of vectors is included with a few basic operations. Topics include the following:

 >> v = [3 1 7 -21 5 6]' v = 3 1 7 -21 5 6

 A common task is to create a large vector with numbers that fit a repetitive pattern.
 Matlab can define a set of numbers with a common increment using colons.
-For example, to define a vector whose first entry is 1, the second entry is 2, the third is three, up to 8 you enter the following:
+For example, to define a vector whose first entry is 1, the second entry is 2, the third is 3, and sequentially through 8, you enter the following:

 >> v = = [1:8] v = 1 2 3 4 5 6 7 8